Azure/azure-powershell/src/Orbital/docs/Get-AzOrbitalAvailableSpacecraftContact.md

 # Get-AzOrbitalAvailableSpacecraftContact

 ## SYNOPSIS
-Return list of available contacts
+Returns list of available contacts.
+A contact is available if the spacecraft is visible from the ground station for more than the minimum viable contact duration provided in the contact profile.

 ## SYNTAX